Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 ### Option 2: Build using VS 2015 IDE
 1. Open iothub_csharp_deviceclient.sln file in VS 2015 IDE.
 2. Select the configuration that you want and press Build->Build Solution command.
-Just like command line option it will create Device Client SDK along with the samples.
+Just like command line option it will build Device Client SDK along with the samples.

 ### Building NuGet Package locally
-In case you want to build NuGet package locally, you can use following steps
+In case, you want to build NuGet package locally, you can use following steps

 a.)
 Build Release_Delay_Sign build using VS 2015 IDE